Svanfridurjulia/Exploration-of-Kubernetes-based-FaaS-solutions/README.md

     cd web_app
     npm test

-Please refer to the operating manual for further information:
+Please refer to the Operating Manual located at the root folder for further information